 BLUE HILL PHOTOSHOOT PART 2 | Darrin Henry

-Here’s part two of our fashion photoshoot with the beautiful Gemma Lawrence, at Blue Hill Community Centre here on St Helena.
+Here’s our Blue Hill Skittle Alley Photoshoot with the beautiful Gemma Lawrence, it’s the second part of our fashion shoot using the backdrop of the Community Centre here on St Helena.

 Squeezing History Into A Photograph

 The building is an active social venue for the district of Blue Hill.
 It was originally part of a school dating back to the early 20th century as a plaque on the wall attests, a reminder of a time when every district on the island boasted its own school.

 On this photoshoot we wanted to combine the usual glamorous aspect of the photographs with the traditional architecture of this old building.
 The styling ranged from an elegant floor length gown to ripped jeans, each look shot against a different backdrop.
 Lighting the shoot involved a mixture of studio lights, strobes and natural light.

 The skittle alley provided a natural fashion runway for one look.
 How could we not.
 About 20-30 years ago skittle alleys on St Helena were probably at their most popular.
 The sport dates back to medieval times in Europe, inspiring many variations of the game over the centuries, including lawn bowls and 10 pin bowling.
 On St Helena nine stocky, wooden pins are targeted by throwing three heavy rubber balls, usually by two teams of nine players each.
 Concrete alleys across the island attracted boisterous, good natured competition throughout the week.
 Enthusiasm has waned over the years but a few leagues continue to function; Blue Hill is one.